Cyberpunk 2077 Pulled From PlayStation Store After Bug Backlash - UrduPoint

 Cyberpunk 2077 Pulled From PlayStation Store After Bug Backlash

-Tokyo, (UrduPoint / Pakistan Point News - 18th Dec, 2020 ) :Sony is pulling the much-hyped Cyberpunk 2077 from PlayStation stores around the world, the firm said Friday, after a flood of complaints and ridicule over bugs, compatibility issues and even health risks.
+Tokyo, (UrduPoint / Pakistan Point News - 19th Dec, 2020 ) :Sony said Friday it is pulling the much-hyped Cyberpunk 2077 from PlayStation stores around the world after a flood of complaints and ridicule over bugs, compatibility issues and even health risks.

 The dystopian-themed title is reportedly one of the most expensive video games ever made, and its December 10 release was hotly anticipated -- but the rollout has been far from smooth.